FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/sdk/python_sdk/demo.md

 print("transaction input parse:",txhash)
 print(inputresult)

-#Parse the output output of the transaction in receipt, that is, the return value of the method called by the transaction.
+#Parse the output output of the transaction in receipt, that is, the return value of the method called by the transaction
 outputresult  = data_parser.parse_receipt_output(inputresult['name'], receipt['output'])
 print("receipt output :",outputresult)

-#Call to get the data.
+#Call to get the data
 print("\n>>Call:------------------------------------------------------------------------")
 res = client.call(to_address,contract_abi,"getbalance")
 print("call getbalance result:",res)